-inspiring girls to be by MARCIA BRUMIT Stro smart,&bold
+inspiring girls to be Strong,

 IRLS INCORPORATED, a nonprofit organization that serves girls aged 6 to 18, has been dramatically influenced by the transformation that Claudia Goldin describes.
-The group began in 1864 in Waterbury, Connecticut as a place for girls to gather while their mothers worked in the factories.
+The group began in 1864 in Waterbury, Connecticut, as a place for girls to gather while their mothers worked in the factories.
 An early statement of purpose (1937) was explicit about its mission of preparing young women to be wives and mothers.
 "Little girls of today are the homemakers of the future,